Fota House, Arboretum & Gardens is located in Ireland’s Ancient East, where vibrant history and modern life meet.

 Titanic Experience Cobh

-The Titanic Experience Cobh is located in the original White Star Line Ticket Office in the heart of Cobh town, from where many thousands of White Star Line passengers left Ireland (Cobh was renamed Queenstown from 1849 – 1921 in honour of Queen Victoria’s visit to the town).
-The Titanic Experience tells the story of those passengers and the ill-fated Titanic’s tragic maiden voyage.
+From here, many thousands of passengers left Ireland (Cobh was renamed Queenstown from 1849 – 1921 in honour of Queen Victoria’s visit to the town).

 Spike Island

-Take a short ferry trip across to Spike Island to enjoy visiting its museums and exhibitions and learn the island’s stories on excellent guided tours, Spike’s scenic island walks give you a real sense of Cork’s maritime history and the importance of Cork harbour, before you head back to the mainland again.
+Learn the island’s stories on guided tours, where Spike’s scenic island walks give you a real sense of Cork’s maritime history and the importance of Cork harbour, before you head back to the mainland again.

 Titanic Trail Cobh